 Shop in a local market

 For those who love a farmer’s market, you’re in luck… there are two to choose from in Grand Beach during the summer months.
-The Grand Marais Central Market is held on Friday and Saturdays from 2 – 6pm (and only from certain dates; make sure to check online) at the Grand Marais Community Central & RV Park with both indoor and outdoor vendors.
+The Grand Marais Central Market is held on Fridays and Saturdays from 2 – 6 pm (and only on certain dates; make sure to check online) at the Grand Marais Community Central & RV Park with both indoor and outdoor vendors.
 The Beaches Cottage Country Market is held on weekends at the Hilltop Resort.
 Keep your eyes peeled for fun crafts, local produce, and so much more.

 Also make sure to check out the many shops and local businesses along the beach boardwalk, where you’re sure to find a few fun items!